 Many downtown hospitals are specialist trauma centers that have been around for decades.
-With new construction taking place around them in the years since the surrounding buildings may be taller than the rooftop helipad of the hospital.
+New construction taking place around them in the years since the surrounding buildings may be taller than the rooftop helipad of the hospital.

 The St. Michael’s Hospital in downtown Toronto, Canada is a great example of this.
 The MedEvac helicopters of Ornge have to fly set routes in and out of the hospital to ensure obstacle avoidance at all times.

-Although rare, there are times when a crane is not tall enough or can fit in a tight confines of a downtown street to lift a piece of equipment like a HVAC unit onto the roof of a building.
+Although rare, there are times when a crane is not tall enough or can fit in the tight confines of a downtown street to lift a piece of equipment like an HVAC unit onto the roof of a building.
 This is when a helicopter can be used.

-Permits must be applied to from the city and the FAA to allow a waiver and an aerial construction plan be issued to allow the helicopter to work within the confines of the city buildings.
+Permits must be approved by the city and the FAA to allow a waiver and an aerial construction plan to be issued to allow the helicopter to work within the confines of the city buildings.

-Up until 2014 any new tall bulding constructed in Los Angeles head to have a helipad built on top of it.
-The thinking behind this was allowing for easy medical evacuation and to assist in VIP transport allowing city planners to try and attact wealthy business to the city.
+Up until 2014, any new tall building constructed in Los Angeles had to have a helipad built on top of it.
+The thinking behind this was to allow for easy medical evacuation and to assist in VIP transport allowing city planners to try and attract wealthy businesses to the city.